Q: Why should I submit my article?

 Q: When is the reading period for the journal?

-A: Submissions are accepted from January to April 30.
+A: Submissions are accepted from January to around April 30.
 Unfortunately, we cannot accept late submissions.
+Check the submission page for the exact date.

 Q: How many people read and comment on each submission?